John-Varghese-EH/prolog-Checkers-Game-AI/ProjectReport.md

 -  Declarative board representation and rules system
 -  Heuristic evaluation function for strategic play
 -  Clean and maintainable code base well documented

 ---

+## Problem Statement

+The project addresses the problem of designing an intelligent agent that can play the game of Checkers optimally against a human opponent.
+The search space of Checkers grows combinatorially with depth, making exhaustive search infeasible on typical hardware.
+The goal is to model Checkers as an adversarial search problem and build an AI player in Prolog that uses Negamax with alpha–beta pruning and a heuristic evaluation function to efficiently choose strong moves under depth and time constraints.
+This demonstrates how logic programming and informed search can be applied to complex, competitive decision-making tasks in the domain of board games.

+---